 The bill remains draconian.
 There are enormous liabilities attached to user content for internet companies, which is a huge incentive to police that content heavily.
 Platforms that host advertising for sex workers are definitely still in the crosshairs.
 In fact, as the Electronic Frontier Foundation (EFF) points out, SESTA will even target companies retroactively, a measure that was no doubt included as a way to go after Backpage.
 No actual intention to assist in any sex trafficking is necessary in the newest version of the bill either, so long as it is “facilitated” in some way, a term which courts have interpreted broadly.

-Content warning: This piece contains general discussion of child sexual abuse.
+Content warning: this piece contains discussion of sexual violence.

 You may have read the recent editorial in the Chicago Sun-Times, an opinion piece in which Mary Mitchell argues that sex workers who are raped by a client are making a mockery of “real” rape survivors by even considering what happened to them to be sexual assault.
 Luckily, the majority of commentators discussing the editorial see it for what it is: a blatantly discriminatory piece of rape apologism.
 While the actual piece itself has been critiqued by multiple different authors and websites, the question of how sex work, sexual assault, and consent are related is a frequent topic in the discourse around sex work and its legality.
 Rather than stopping at simply declaring Mary Mitchell to be a peculiarly regressive quasi-feminist, it may be more helpful to examine the ways Mitchell’s views are actually in line with how most non-sex workers see our ability to consent.